IISSI2-IS/DeliverUS-Backend/README.md

 A customer can add several products, and several units of a product to a new order.
 Before confirming, customer can edit and remove products.
 Once the order is confirmed, it cannot be edited or removed.
 #### FR4: Confirm or dismiss new order
 If an order is confirmed, it is created with the state _pending_.
 Shipping costs must follow BR1: _Orders greater than 10€ don't have service fee_.
 An order is automatically related to the customer who created it.
 If an order is dismissed, nothing is created.
 #### FR5: Listing my confirmed orders
 A Customer will be able to check his/her confirmed orders, sorted from the most recent to the oldest.
 #### FR6: Show order details
 A customer will be able to look his/her orders up.
 The system should provide all details of an order, including the ordered products and their prices.
 #### FR7: Show top 3 products
 Customers will be able to query top 3 products from all restaurants.
 Top products are the most popular ones, in other words the best sellers.

 ### Owner functional requirements:
 As a restaurant owner, the system has to provide the following functionalities:
 #### FR1: Add, list, edit and remove Restaurants
-Restaurantes are related to an owner, so owners can perform these operations to the restaurants owned by him.
+Restaurants are related to an owner, so owners can perform these operations to the restaurants owned by him.
 If an owner creates a Restaurant, it will be automatically related (owned) to him.
 #### FR2: Add, list, edit and remove  Products
 An owner can create, read, update and delete the products related to any of his owned Restaurants.
 #### FR3: List orders of a Restaurant.